CristianQiu/Unity-URP-Volumetric-Light/README.md

 * Support for realtime and mixed lights.
 Main light, spot lights and point lights, including shadows and light cookies for all of them.
 * APV and reflection probes sampling support.
+* Up to one (more to come) density volume modifier with spherical shape.
 * Seamlessly integrated into URP volume system.
 * Perspective and orthographic projection support.
 * Forward, deferred, forward+ and deferred+ rendering paths support.
 See limitations section.